Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Injuries to external genital organs
+Injuries to the external genitalia

-Hematoma of external genitalia and vagina
+Hematoma of the external genitalia and vagina

 Injuries to varicose veins of the vagina and vulva